bump-sh/docs/src/_guides/bump-sh-tutorials/2024-06-04-migrate-from-swaggerhub.md

 - [OpenAPI Editor](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) by 42Crunch - code navigation, linting, SwaggerUI or ReDoc preview, IntelliSense, schema enforcement and generation, schema definition links, snippets as well as static and dynamic security analysis.
 - [OpenAPI Preview](https://marketplace.visualstudio.com/items?itemName=zoellner.openapi-preview) by Andreas Zoellner - Preview panel using Stoplight Elements.
-- [OpenAPI Viewer](https://marketplace.visualstudio.com/items?itemName=AndrewButson.vscode-openapi-viewer)by Andrew Butson - Preview panel using RapiDoc.
+- [OpenAPI Viewer](https://marketplace.visualstudio.com/items?itemName=AndrewButson.vscode-openapi-viewer) by Andrew Butson - Preview panel using RapiDoc.

 The OpenAPI Editor from 42 Crunch is a powerful choice, offering not just a preview panel but auto-complete and a "explorer" view to help you move around the OpenAPI document.
 It also has a choice of preview tools, with Swagger UI being the exact same tool used on SwaggerHub.